nervosnetwork/ckb-production-scripts/examples/validate-signature-rsa/README.md

 ## Build without capsule
 Capsule use docker to build the contracts and run tests.
 Feel free to do it without it.
-Please read this script: ```examples/validate-signature-rsa/build-without-capsule.sh```
+Please read this script: ```examples/validate-signature-rsa/build-without-capsule.sh``` You need to install [GNU toolchain for RISC-V](https://github.com/nervosnetwork/ckb-riscv-gnu-toolchain) first.